Click Here to Quick Exit - will open a new tab

 Mental Health

-Remember that your mental health comes first; please take care of yourself at the festival and throughout Pride month.
+Remember that your mental health comes first; please take care of yourself at the Pride Fair and throughout Pride month.
 Do not overcommit!
 If you are having a difficult time, do not hesitate to take it slow and relax.
-Wood Buffalo Pride volunteers and staff are here to support you!
-Do not hesitate to find us at the festival, or at any of our events if you have any questions or concerns.
+If you or a fellow attendee are struggling with mental health or feeling overwhelmed, Wood Buffalo Pride Staff and ASIST trained volunteers are here to support you!
+Do not hesitate to find us at the Pride Fair, or at any of our events if you have any questions or concerns.

 Suicide Crisis Line: call or text 988 Trans Lifeline: 1-877-330-6366